-Ex-Ariad employee's husband charged in U.S. with insider trading
+Ex-Ariad employee's husband charged with insider trading

 According to court papers, Altvater, a former anesthesiologist living in North Reading, Massachusetts, has since 2013 operated Delta 9 Medical Consulting, a medical marijuana consultation practice.

-The indictment said that from 2006 to 2014, his wife worked at Ariad, ultimately serving as senior director of pharmacovigilance and risk management, in which she was involved in dealing with regulatory compliance issues.
+The indictment said that from 2006 to 2014, his wife worked at Ariad, ultimately as senior director of pharmacovigilance and risk management, involved in regulatory compliance issues.

 From 2013 to 2014, Altvater obtained information from his wife about the performance of Ariad's leukemia drug Iclusig in clinical trials and the company's negotiations with the U.S. Food and Drug Administration about its commercialization, the indictment said.